openfaas/openfaas.github.io/_posts/2023-08-17-upgrade-to-the-function-crd.md

 ---
 title: "How and why you should upgrade to the Function Custom Resource Definition (CRD)"
-description: "Whether you're just starting as a customer or have been for a while, you may be missing out with the Function CRD."
+description: "Whether you're just starting out with OpenFaaS or have been using it for a while, you may be missing out with the Function CRD."
 date: 2023-08-17
 categories:
 - migration